ECCC-MSC/open-data/README.md

 # Deploying the documentation

+## Permission requirements

+The list of colleagues with appropriate permissions to publish on the GitHub repos is found [here](https://github.com/ECCC-MSC/open-data/settings/collaboration): Sandrine for CMOA, Benoit and David for CMOI, and Alex and Tom for GODS.

 ## Deployment to GitHub Pages with mkdocs

 The deployment of the MSC Open Data Documentation to GitHub requires the user to have write permissions to the [eccc-msc/open-data repository](https://github.com/ECCC-MSC/open-data).
 At the moment, the colleagues having write permissions are Alexandre Leroux, Sandrine Edouard and Tom Kralidis.